Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Incorporating Twitter Data with TCN

 \subsection{Experiment Setup}

 The setup is the same as in \secref{sec:exp_setup}.
 The model is fitted separately for each subset of the feature sets, listed in \tabref{tab:feature_sets}.
 Differently from \secref{sec:tcn}, we train and test each model 40 times to gather more accurate estimates of the expected performance in each case.

-\paragraph{Hyperparameters} A separate hyperparameter optimization is not conducted for the D-TCN setups to ensure comparability of the results with the baseline and also with each other.
-We used the same parameters as noted in Appendix \ref{app_hpo} for both TCNs, and reduced the input dimensionality of the features to four via the Dense layer in the lower TCN.
+A separate hyperparameter optimization is not conducted for the D-TCN setups to ensure comparability of the results with the baseline TCN and also with each other.